 Prof. Kristin Surak

-Kristin Surak is the Richard B. Fisher Member of the Institute for Advanced Study, Princeton and an Associate Professor of Politics at SOAS, University of London who specializes in international migration, nationalism, culture, and political sociology.
+Kristin Surak is an Associate Professor of Politics at SOAS, University of London, and a past Richard B. Fisher Member of the Institute for Advanced Study, Princeton.
+Her research focuses on international migration, nationalism, culture, and political sociology.

 Her book Making Tea, Making Japan: Cultural Nationalism in Practice received the Outstanding Book Award from the American Sociological Association’s Section on Asia.
-She has published in the European Journal of Sociology, International Migration Review, Ethnic and Racial Studies, New Left Review, and Lettre International, among other academic and intellectual journals, and her work has been translated into Japanese, Spanish, Swedish, German, and Korean.
+She has published in leading academic and intellectual journals, including the European Journal of Sociology, International Migration Review, Ethnic and Racial Studies, and the New Left Review, and she has written essays and op-eds for the London Review of Books, Washington Post, and Lettre International.
+Her work has been translated into Japanese, Spanish, Swedish, German, and Korean.

 Her current research investigates both citizenship by investment schemes and guestwork programs across the globe.